fknfilewalker/vulkan-triangle-modern/README.md

 ### Notes
 * `VK_EXT_swapchain_maintenance1` still has some validation bugs (the semaphore validation error should go away with the next SDK update)
-* Linux window handling is not yet implemented because of the reason stated above.
+* Linux not implemented yet